The Course of Study

 Spring

-Following Independent Study I, Independent Study II further develops each student’s research, consisting of a long paper on a topic of their choice.
+Following the Independent Study seminar in the fall, this course further develops each student’s research, consisting of a long paper on a topic of their choice.
 Students complete their IS by working one-on-one with an Independent Study director — a faculty member whose scholarship may be particularly suitable to a proposed project.
 Independent Study papers must be of publishable level; students are asked to submit their papers to academic conferences or peer-reviewed journals for publication.
 Often times Independent Studies provide the groundwork for the dissertation proposal to be developed in the Third Year.

-Seminar VII, The Artist-Philosopher: Aeschylus to Kristeva, situates the artist-philosopher as a figure who transgresses the boundaries between art and philosophy that were originally established by Western Metaphysics.
+This Seminar situates the artist-philosopher as a figure who transgresses the boundaries between art and philosophy that Western Metaphysics established initially.
 Sometimes this figure finds itself at the heart of the central philosophical issues; at other times it rises in the poetic and artistic gestures that swirl around these central issues.
-In this course, then, we look at main concepts in Western philosophy through the lens of the artist-philosopher, so as to renew, or even undo, their trajectory.
-As we travel through the chronology of philosophical thought, we will ask, what might constitute New Philosophy?
-And what tools does the artist-philosopher have at its disposal, and which ones does she have to envision herself?
+In this course, then, we examine the main concepts in Western philosophy through the lens of the artist-philosopher, aiming to renew or even undo their trajectory.
+As we travel through the chronology of philosophical thought, from Aeschylus to Kristeva, we ask, what might constitute New Philosophy?
+And what tools do artist-philosophers have at their disposal, and which ones do they have to envision themselves?

 Online Seminar

 The Qualifying Examination includes two components, a Written and an Oral.
 The Written Exam must be completed prior to sitting for the Oral examination, and it consists of the paper and attending documents written in the Dissertation Preparation seminars I and II.
-Students take their Oral Exams in the summer at the end of their Third Year; after passing the Qualifying Exams, they obtain Permission to Proceed with the dissertation.
+Students take their Oral Exams in the summer at the end of their third year.
+A one-month seminar will help students prepare the materials and focus on the content and methodologies to use during the exam.
+After passing the Qualifying Exams, they obtain Permission to Proceed with the dissertation.

-PhD candidates enroll in Dissertation Preparation at the start of their dissertation project, after passing the Qualifying Exams, and for each following fall and spring semesters until the completion of the dissertation.
+PhD candidates enroll in Dissertation Preparation at the start of their dissertation project, after passing the Qualifying Exams, and for each subsequent fall and spring semester until the dissertation is completed.
 The main goal of the Dissertation Preparation course is to guide the process of writing the dissertation, and to help the PhD candidate produce a document that fulfills the following criteria: 1) To form a distinct contribution to the knowledge of the subject and afford evidence of originality by the discovery of new facts and/or by the exercise of independent critical power, interpretation, and argumentation; 2) To give a critical assessment of the relevant literature, and in so doing, 3) To demonstrate a deep and synoptic understanding of the field of study, objectivity, and the capacity for judgment in complex situations and autonomous work in that field.